d12frosted/elpa-mirror/gnu/corfu-readme.txt

 `dabbrev-completion' or by pluggable backends (`completion-at-point-functions', Capfs).
 Most programming language major modes implement a Capf.
-Furthermore the language server packages, [Eglot] and [Lsp-mode], use Capfs which talk to the LSP server to retrieve the completions.
+Furthermore the language server packages, Eglot and Lsp-mode, use Capfs which talk to the LSP server to retrieve the completions.
 Corfu does not include its own completion backends.
 The Emacs built-in Capfs and the Capfs provided by other programming language packages are usually sufficient.
 A few additional Capfs and completion utilities are provided by the [Cape] package.

 *NOTE*: Corfu uses child frames to show the popup and falls back to the default setting of the `completion-in-region-function' on non-graphical